Year 7

 An opportunity for students to read, explore and enjoy a range of poetry, discovering different poetic forms and techniques along the way.

 Students explore the social, cultural and historical context of Shakespeare’s play, before reading and performing the play itself.
-In so doing, students discover its key ideas, messages and themes – so many of which (prejudice, arranged marriage, parent-child relationships, etc.) remain relevant today.
+In so doing, students discover its key ideas, messages and themes – so many of which (love, appearance vs. reality, gender roles, etc.) remain relevant today.

 Year 8

 Year 8 begins with an opportunity for students to consolidate and develop their understanding and analysis of Shakespeare’s language, structure and ideas, as students read, discover and perform ‘Romeo and Juliet’.
 An overarching theme of ‘Relationships’, introduced by Shakespeare’s play, continues, with Year 8 students reading poetry inspired by familial and romantic relationships, as well as non-fiction articles exploring some of the issues and ideas conveyed in the poems studied.
 We also look at the ‘relationship’ between Man and Nature in ‘Us Against the World’, a new scheme of work in which students get the opportunity to explore extracts from classics such as ‘Animal Farm’, ‘Lord of the Flies’, ‘Moby Dick’, ‘The Jungle Book’ and even John Steinbeck’s ‘The Grapes of Wrath’..
-Opportunities for creative writing, inspired by the classic texts studied, are then embedded in the Year 8 curriculum, before students end the summer term with an exploration of Steinbeck’s ‘Of Mice and Men’, studying the author’s craft and fascinating ‘relationships’ that permeate this seminal work.
+Opportunities for creative writing, inspired by the classic texts studied, are then embedded in the Year 8 curriculum, before students end the summer term with an exploration of George Orwell’s seminal and iconic novella ‘Animal Farm’, with all of its messages of social, political and cultural significance, in its entirety.

 Autumn Term